Emerson Elgin

-Emerson Mackenzie Elgin (born March 21, 2003) is an American professional soccer player who plays as a left back for USL Super League club Tampa Bay Sun, on loan from Boston Legacy FC.
-She played college soccer for the North Carolina Tar Heels and helped the team win the 2024 national championship.
+Emerson Mackenzie Elgin (born March 21, 2003) is an American professional soccer player who plays as a center back or left back for Boston Legacy FC of the National Women's Soccer League (NWSL).
+She played college soccer for the North Carolina Tar Heels, winning the 2024 national championship.

 Early life

 Elgin grew up in Franklin Lakes, New Jersey, the daughter of Johanna and Ernest Elgin, and has three older brothers.
-She played soccer at a young age in the footsteps of her brothers, two of whom played at the college level.
-She attended Ramapo High School, earning all-state honors in her only season on the soccer team.
+She played soccer at a young age in the footsteps of her brothers, two of whom played in college.
+She attended Ramapo High School, earning all-state honors and leading the team with 20 goals in 16 games in her lone season as a sophomore.
 She played club soccer for Players Development Academy before moving to STA Soccer, where she was team captain.
 She committed to North Carolina as a freshman.